 - A UL Listed product has been tested by a recognized testing facility to meet the National Electric Code as a complete unit, whereas;

-- A UL Recognized product has only some of the components tested by an independent laboratory but not the complete system.
+- A UL Recognized product has only some of the components tested by an independent laboratory, not the complete system

 In most cases, additional components are required to complete the power supply and field assembly is typically required.
 In low voltage applications, the power supplies by many manufacturers are only UL Recognized and require a housing and/or a dimming module to complete the power supply.
 Once the complete system has been field assembled, it will then need to be field certified to obtain the full UL Listing according to the National Electric Code (NEC) standards.

-The NEC-70 Article 411 describes requirements for lighting systems operating under 30 volts or under connected to a Class 2 (less than 100W) power source.
+The NEC-70 Article 411 describes requirements for lighting systems operating under 30 volts or less connected to a Class 2 (less than 100W) power source:

 Lighting systems operating at 30 volts or less shall comply with 411.3(A) or 411.3(B).